 Strahan is good.
 Cradle Mountain a world heritage area is great.

 Many other wonderful places, Friendly Beaches, Freycinet Peninsula and Coles Bay.

 We also have a world class art gallery, amazing wine and food and incredible craft workers. over 4 years ago

 Don't forget Tasmania is pretty huge and the interior isn't desert like the continent, although the west is inaccessible by car.
 Plenty of awesome day hikes and beautiful beaches... try to spot a platypus around Sheffield area!
 There are lots of cute marsupial species around cradle mountain too.

 Byron bay is awfully congested and the nightlife is pretty overrated in my opinion, but the beaches are beautiful.
 Try mullumbimby (my home town) for some local hippy character and Brunswick Heads for the low key local seaside feel and great live music on weekends at the hotel.
 Then check out the first sunrise on the continent from the peak of Wollumbin/mt warning, or if you are concerned for aboriginal law, just take in the beauty of the hinterland roads from nimbin to murwillumbah.
 Skip the gold coast altogether.
-Also before you reach Byron, consider bellingen and the waterfall way near coffs harbour if you're fed up with the highway. about 3 years agoAnswered by Ben via WorldNomads.com
+Also before you reach Byron, consider bellingen and the waterfall way near coffs harbour if you're fed up with the highway. over 3 years agoAnswered by Ben via WorldNomads.com